 - Trespass.
 The repo agent cannot enter a restricted area or open your garage or gate if they were locked.

 - Repossession over objection.
 If you protest the repossession, the repo agent has to stop.

-You are not required to open a garage or move a vehicle that is blocking the ability to conduct the repossession.
-Moreover, you are not required to unlock a vehicle that the recovery agent is trying to repossess.
+As the vehicle owner, you do not have to open a garage or move any vehicle that is blocking the repossession agents from carrying out their duties.
+Additionally, you are not obliged to unlock the vehicle that is being repossessed.

 You may have several actions for the recovery of money damages for a wrongful repossession:

-Statutory Damages: Damages due under the Florida Uniform Commercial Code are calculated as follows: the finance charges on the loan plus 10% of the cash price for the vehicle.
-So, an example would be that if the total of the finance charges was $5,000 and the cash-price was $20,000; 10% is $2,000.00.
+Statutory damages: In Florida, there are different options to recover money damages for a wrongful repossession.
+One of these options is through statutory damages, which are determined by adding the finance charges of the loan from the loan company and 10% of the cash price of the vehicle.
+For instance, if the finance charges were $5,000 and the cash price was $20,000, then the 10% amounts to $2,000.
 Therefore, statutory damages awarded would be $7,000.
 In addition to statutory damages, you may be entitled to the following:

-Was you vehicle damaged?
-If so, you would be entitled to recover from the finance company the cost of repair of you vehicle.
+Was your vehicle damaged: If so, you would be entitled to recover from the finance company the cost of repair of you vehicle.